hcchengithub/peforth/README.md

                          .--------------- at the breakpoint, type in 'words'
                          |                command to see what have we got
-    my first breakpoint> words        .-------- it's a long list of 'words' ... snip .......                  |         or available commands expected_rstack expected_stack test-result [all-pass] *** all-pass [r r] [d d] [p p] WshShell inport OK dir keys --- locals-after-the-for-loop
+    my first breakpoint> words        .-------- It's a long list of 'words' ... snip .......                  |         or available commands.
+Don't worry, we'll use only some of them. expected_rstack expected_stack test-result [all-pass] *** all-pass [r r] [d d] [p p] WshShell inport OK dir keys --- locals-after-the-for-loop
                                            |